 What budget for activities and outings Dubrovnik?

-A one-way ticket for the price of 130 kuna (50 kuna at a reduced rate) allows you to visit nine museums in a period of seven days: the Rectors' Palace, the Ethnographic Museum, the Museum of the Navy, Revelin Fortress, the House of Marin Držić, the Museum of Modern Art, the Dulčić Gallery, Masle, Putika, the Museum of Natural History.
-Here the link of the site: www.dumus.hr
+A one-way ticket costs €20 (€10 concessions) and entitles you to visit nine museums over a seven-day period: Rectors' Palace, Ethnographic Museum, Museum of the Navy, Revelin Fortress, Marin Držić House, Museum of Modern Art, Dulčić Gallery, Masle, Putika, Museum of Natural History.
+Here's the link: www.dumus.hr

-Not to be confused with the Dubrovnik Card, which is available at the price of 350 kuna for a period of seven days.
-It allows you to visit, over a period of seven days, ten different museums: the city walls, the Ethnographic Museum, the Museum of the Navy, the Revelin Fortress, the House of Marin Držić, the Museum of Modern Art, the Dulčić Gallery, Masle, Putika, the Museum of Natural History, the Museum of the Monastery of the Franciscans, and the Konavle Heritage Museum in Cavtat.
-It provides discounts on transportation and other benefits.
-There is a card for one day (250 kn) and for three days (300 kn).
+Not to be confused with the Dubrovnik Pass, which costs €55 and lasts seven days.
+It allows you to visit ten different museums over seven days: the city walls, the Ethnographic Museum, the Museum of the Navy, the Revelin Fortress, the House of Marin Držić, the Museum of Modern Art, the Dulčić Gallery, Masle, Putika, the Museum of Natural History, the Franciscan Monastery Museum, and the Konavle Heritage Museum in Cavtat.
+It provides discounts on transport and other benefits.
+Single-day (€35) and three-day (€45) passes are available.
 Ask at the tourist office.
-You can buy the card online: www.dubrovnikcard.com
+You can also buy the card online: www.dubrovnikpass.com

 Hiking and mountain bike trails are becoming increasingly common in the Dubrovnik region and on the islands.
 They are often an excellent way to discover the surrounding area and meet the locals.
 Tourist offices can provide you with detailed maps.

-Going out is quite expensive in Dubrovnik, count at least 40 € per head for a night out, club tickets are not free
+Going out is quite expensive in Dubrovnik, and you should expect to pay at least €40 per head for an evening out.

 What budget to eat Dubrovnik?

-The cafes in the old town and especially those along the Stradun are very expensive.
-The situation changes as you move away from the city walls, but in general consider Dubrovnik to be much more expensive than the rest of Croatia (even in the neighboring regions of Pelješac and Konavle).
-A coffee can cost between €1 and €3 depending on the location of the café, while a pint of beer can cost as much as €8 in the most popular places.
+The cafés in the old town, especially those along the Stradun, are very expensive.
+The situation changes as you move away from the city walls, but in general, consider that Dubrovnik is much more expensive than the rest of Croatia (even in the neighboring regions of Pelješac and Konavle).
+A coffee can cost between €1 and €3, depending on the location of the bar, while a pint of beer can reach €8 in the most popular places.
 Please note: credit cards are not accepted everywhere.

 What is the budget for accommodation Dubrovnik?

-For a medium budget, count 400 kn for accommodation.
-This is the minimum price in the old town during the season
+For a medium budget, allow €60 for accommodation.
+This is the minimum price in the old town during the high season.

-For a high budget, you should expect to pay 1,000 kn (and more) for accommodation.
+Fora high budget, allow €150 (and more) for accommodation.

 Homestays offer the best value for money.
-In the Old Town alone there are tens of thousands of beds in rooms ( soba) and apartments(apartman).
+In the Old Town alone, there are tens of thousands of beds in rooms ( soba) and apartments(apartman).

 Travel budget Dubrovnik and cost of living